pasha-kzn/pasha-kzn/README.md

 About me

-- I'm 44 years old
-- I've been working in  IT for 4 years
 - I'm currently working as an AQA engineer
 - Before i worked as a manual QA engineer
 - I'm learning Java at [Job4j](https://job4j.ru/)